microbiomedata/refscan/README.md

  Scans the NMDC MongoDB database for referential integrity violations.

-╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
+╭─ Options ───────────────────────────────────────────────────────────────────────────────╮
 │ *  --schema                               FILE  Filesystem path at which the YAML file  │ │                                                 representing the schema is located.     │ │                                                 [default: None]                         │
 │                                                 [required]                              │
 │    --database-name                        TEXT  Name of the database.                   │ │                                                 [default: nmdc]                         │
 │    --mongo-uri                            TEXT  Connection string for accessing the     │ │                                                 MongoDB server.
 If you have Docker      │ │                                                 installed, you can spin up a temporary  │ │                                                 MongoDB server at the default URI by    │ │                                                 running: $ docker run --rm --detach -p  │ │                                                 27017:27017 mongo                       │ │                                                 [env var: MONGO_URI]                    │
 │                                                 [default: mongodb://localhost:27017]    │
 │    --verbose                                    Show verbose output.                    │
 │    --skip-source-collection,--skip        TEXT  Name of collection you do not want to   │ │                                                 search for referring documents.
 Option  │ │                                                 can be used multiple times.             │ │                                                 [default: None]                         │ │    --reference-report                     FILE  Filesystem path at which you want the   │ │                                                 program to generate its reference       │ │                                                 report.                                 │ │                                                 [default: references.tsv]               │
 │    --violation-report                     FILE  Filesystem path at which you want the   │ │                                                 program to generate its violation       │ │                                                 report.                                 │ │                                                 [default: violations.tsv]               │
-│    --version                                    Show version number and exit.          │ │    --help                                       Show this message and exit.            │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+│    --version                                    Show version number and exit.           │ │    --no-scan                                    Generate a reference report, but do not │ │                                                 scan the database for violations.       │ │    --help                                       Show this message and exit.             │ ╰─────────────────────────────────────────────────────────────────────────────────────────╯
 ```

 > Note: The above snippet was captured from a terminal window whose width was 90 characters.